colinoflynn/microcontroller-intro-with-arduinonano/3-UART/README.md

 This simple example will help you enable printf & scanf on your Arduino.

 1. Download the file ```uart_utility_function.c```
-2. Add to an Atmel Studio project (see XXXX).
+2. Add to an Atmel Studio project (see [atmelstudio-multifile.md](https://github.com/colinoflynn/microcontroller-intro-with-arduinonano/blob/master/1-Environment-Setup/atmelstudio-multifile.md) for detailed directions).
 3. Implement the code shown below to finish the project.

 This is shown in detail in this video: